ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 This tier selects for the most active Optimism users, who repeatedly come back to use applications in the Optimism ecosystem.

-*Criterion: Address is an ‘Optimism User’ and made at least 1 transaction with an Optimism application across four distinct weeks.
+*Criterion: Address is an ‘Optimism User’ and made at least 1 transaction with an Optimism application across four or more distinct weeks.
 This selects for the top 20% of ‘Optimism Users’.*
 - *"Distinct weeks" are counted based on the time of an addresses' first transaction (i.e. days 1 - 7 are considered Week 1, not the calendar week).
 This makes sure that there is no skew by which day of the week an address joined Optimism.*

 ### Active Ethereum Participants